 For my first 6-9 months of blogging, my absolute biggest struggle was coming up with new blog post ideas.
 I had committed to post 5 days per week, but almost every evening would sit down in front of my computer to write the next day’s post and my mind would just come up blank.
-It was a few months before I started using a content calendar, and even longer before I actually started planning my content calendar in advance.
+It was a few months before I started using a content calendar, and even longer before I actually started planning my content calendar a month in advance.
 And much longer before I started compiling an arsenal of new blog post ideas.
 The process has gotten significantly easier since then.
 Instead of stressing every single day about what I’m going to write next, I can sit down once per month and fill in my entire content calendar.
 It’s amazing and such a great way to take some of the stress out of blogging.
 I have a running list of around 100 blog post ideas that I add to each month.
 I’m sure for many of you, coming up with ideas to post about is one of the biggest hurdles you’re facing right now.
 To try to help alleviate some of that stress, I’m going to share a few tips for coming up with new blog post ideas.

 Use Google Analytics